You can still use expired Bed Bath & Beyond coupons: Here’s where

-(WJW) – Big Lots has announced they will honor now-expired Bed Bath & Beyond coupons.
+(WJW) — After Bed Bath & Beyond filed for bankruptcy many were left wondering what to do with their remaining Big Blue coupons.
+Now that the retailer has stopped accepting those coupons, some of the chain’s competitors are stepping in to honor the discount.

-The announcement in a press release, comes just one day after the once popular home shopping store stopped accepting coupons in the wake of their bankruptcy announcement.
+Bed Bath & Beyond officially stopped accepting the Big Blue coupons on April 26 in order to deeply discount items for closing sales.

-Big Lots says shoppers can turn in an expired Bed Bath & Beyond coupon at any Big Lots store and receive 20% off their entire purchase of $50 or more.
+A day later, Big Lots announced it will honor the now-expired Bed Bath & Beyond coupons through May 7, 2023.
+Shoppers can turn in an expired Bed Bath & Beyond coupon at any Big Lots store and receive 20% off their entire purchase of $50 or more.

 “At Big Lots, our mission is to help people live big and save lots, which means we’re always thinking of ways to step up and deliver even more value to consumers,” said Bruce Thorn, president & CEO of Big Lots in the press release.
 “For anyone who has missed their last opportunity to redeem one of these coupons, Big Lots is opening our doors to help you save on your entire purchase.
 This special offer can be used to purchase an assortment of great items for your home, such as bedding and bath accessories, furniture, décor and more.”